dtk/dtk-getting-started-examples/example-services/ignite/steps/03_LoadDataIntoSparkIgnite.md

 ## Load Data into HDFS, then create a shared RDD
-TODO: below just has console screenshots; text will be added to explain
+TODO: below Is in the midst of having text added to the screenshot to provide explanation

 This page describes the steps to
 * Using a DTK action to load a git archive datasetbinto HDFS